Biography

 Anne Acker is very happy to say she is a full time Historic Keyboard Specialist.
 Obsessed with pianos from an early age, yet dissatisfied with trying to find something in the baroque, classical, and romantic era music that the modern piano was not supplying, she trained as a concert pianist, but then went on to gather degrees in mathematics and computer science.
 She was a National Science Foundation and Bell Laboratories Fellow at Stanford University for her doctoral research.

-The piano, and soon the harpsichord, kept calling though, and it was a happy day when she gave up such work as designing operating systems for supercomputers and doing theoretical work on the implications of null values in databases, and decided to concentrate on her passion.
+The piano, and soon the harpsichord, kept calling, and it was a happy day when she gave up such work as designing operating systems for supercomputers and doing theoretical work on the implications of null values in databases, and decided to concentrate on her passion.
 This meant working from home while she raised her children, and making music, preferably in ensembles, searching out instruments, plus teaching all ages about keyboard instruments, and gradually building and repairing harpsichords and pianos from all periods of history.
 Her children learned to share the playroom with harpsichords and antique pianos under repair and construction, though they laid down the law about letting the overflow of instruments creep into their bedrooms.
 They also became excellent harpsichord carriers, string loop holders, page turners, aesthetic critics, and in general, wonderfully supportive of their mom.

 Anne’s recording of 19th century songs, Voices That Are Gone with tenor Richard Turner, is sold in historic houses and at the Smithsonian Museum of American History.